No sanctions, no nukes, no war!

 China’s Belt and Road development loans are far more attractive than U.S. weapons systems and the harsh austerity plans that are attached to IMF and World Bank loans.

-U.S. finance capital is alarmed that two-thirds of the member countries of the European Union have signed on as formal members of China’s Belt and Road Development projects.
+U.S. finance capitalists are alarmed that two-thirds of the member countries of the European Union have signed on as formal members of China’s Belt and Road Development projects.
 Port cities in Greece, Italy, Portugal and Hungary are being rebuilt.
 New energy projects are underway.
 Europe’s trade with China now exceeds its trade with the United States. (tinyurl.com/5bw7t6yv)

 In the struggle to maintain its dominant position, U.S. imperialism has only one tool against these rapidly developing and sharply competing economic relations: war.
 Both military war and the economic war of sanctions.